Batkivshchyna: Batkivshchyna – United Opposition

 Batkivshchyna was a de facto umbrella party in the election, whose election list included members of the Reforms and Order, People's Movement of Ukraine, Front for Change, For Ukraine!, People's Self-Defense, Civil Position and Social Christian parties.
 In July 2012, members of the Mejlis of the Crimean Tatar People joined the list, known as the Fatherland United Opposition.
-Front for Change leader Arseniy Yatsenyuk headed the list, because Tymoshenko was imprisoned.
+Front for Change leader Arseniy Yatsenyuk headed the list due to Tymoshenko's imprisonment.
 The list won 62 seats and 25.55 percent of the vote under the proportional party-list system (down from 30.71 percent in 2007 for the Yulia Tymoshenko Bloc), and another 39 in simple-majority constituencies.
 Competing in 152 of 225 constituencies, they won a total of 101 seats, 22.67 percent of the 450 seats in the Verkhovna Rada.
 The party lost about two million votes, compared with the results of the Yulia Tymoshenko Bloc in the previous election.
 Yatsenyuk was temporarily elected leader of this parliamentary faction on 12 December 2012.
 On 19 October 2012, Batkivshchyna and Svoboda signed an agreement for "the creation of a coalition of democratic forces in the new parliament".
 The party also coordinated its parliamentary activities with UDAR.

 In early April 2013, four lawmakers left the party in protest of Yatsenyuk's leadership style, and Roman Stadniychuk was forced to replace Serhiy Vlasenko's parliamentary mandate.
 The following month, Batkivshchyna, UDAR and Svoboda pledged to coordinate for the 2015 Ukrainian presidential election.